-Mass Effect 2 is the second video game in the trilogy, sequel to Mass Effect 1, released for the Xbox 360, PlayStation 3, and Microsoft Windows.
+Mass Effect 2 is the second video game in the trilogy, a sequel to Mass Effect 1, released for the Xbox 360, PlayStation 3, and Microsoft Windows.
 The game takes place during the 22nd century, within the Milky Way galaxy, where humanity is threatened by an insectoid species known as the Collectors.

 Commander Shepard is Back!

 Commander Shepard is back!?
 Well, not really, the player can choose to assume the role of Commander Shepard but in this game, there are other character choices as well.
-Since this is the continuation of the first game there will be some references made to things that happened so you are warned for spoilers of the first game.
+Since this is the continuation of the first game there will be some references made to things that happened so you are warned of spoilers of the first game.
 Having Commander Sheppard back may seem strange since he supposedly died at the end of Mass Effect 1.
 In Mass Effect 2 the impossible becomes possible.
 Old friends will come back and new alliances will be formed.

 The game offers dialogue choices that are polite and selfless or aggressive and hostile.
-These choices have an impact on how the other characters in the game react to Shepard, the rewards for completing missions, possible discounts from merchants, romances and, most importantly, the Commander’s morality that is measured by Paragon (charm) and Renegade (intimidate) points.
+These choices have an impact on how the other characters in the game react to Shepard, the rewards for completing missions, possible discounts from merchants, romances, and, most importantly, the Commander’s morality that is measured by Paragon (charm) and Renegade (intimidate) points.
 These points influence the availability of new special Paragon and Renegade dialogue options which could have a significant impact on the game going forward if selected.

 Playing The Game

-Playing the game these are a few of the best case scenarios depending on the choices of the player the narrative changes:
+Playing the game these are a few of the best-case scenarios depending on the choices of the player the narrative changes:

 About The Game

 The game features six different character classes for the player to choose from Adept, Engineer, Soldier, Infiltrator, Sentinel, and Vanguard.
-So for example when you choose the character of Shepard you could be a soldier, vanguard, engineer or any other available class.
-Each class has a different set of powers and come with different weapons.
+So for example when you choose the character of Shepard you could be a soldier, vanguard, engineer, or any other available class.
+Each class has a different set of powers and comes with different weapons.
 The game has several options to choose to take the game forward so the player decides which way to go.

 The player can impact the story of the game in many ways with the decisions that are taken.
-And don’t worry it has “saved game” option, where the progress of the player is digitally stored.
+And don’t worry it has a “saved game” option, where the progress of the player is digitally stored.
 Just imagine that you can import a character from a completed saved game of the first Mass Effect or start the game with a new character.
 Importing an old character allows several decisions the player made in the first game to impact the story of Mass Effect 2 and grants the player a set of starting bonuses.
 How awesome is this?

 BioWare changed several gameplay elements in Mass Effect 2 and put further emphasis on third-person shooter aspects, including limited ammunition and regenerable health.
 In contrast to the exclusive focus on the main story of the first Mass Effect, the developers opted to create a plot where optional missions had as much intensity as the main mission.